The Adobe Media Encoder is a video rendering application that comes bundled with

 Importing From Premiere Pro To Adobe Media Encoder

 One of the features that often proves frustrating to Premiere Pro users is the ability to directly import a project into Adobe Media Encoder.
-If you have an appropriate preset, the process is fairly simple but even if you do it can sometimes be a bit confusing.
+If you have an appropriate preset, the process is fairly simple.

-In this post, I will explain how to import from Premiere Pro to Adobe Media Encoder and apply a preset if desired.
-This process will work for any type of file that you are wanting to export as long as your source media is in the correct location.
+This process will work for any file type as long as your source media is in the correct location.

 Click on Browse in the Preset section and choose which preset you would like to use with this render job.
 Once you have chosen your preset, click OK.

 You can then drag and drop your media from Premier Pro into Adobe Media Encoder or select it directly from Media Browser>Premiere Pro Library>Masters.